phaserjs/phaser/README.md

 * Re-ordered the parameters of Phaser.Physics.Arcade.Body.render which is used by Debug.body so it matches correctly (thanks @psalaets, #971 #970)
 * Removed hasOwnProperty check from Tween.from because it breaks on extended or inherited Game Objects.

+## Pixi 1.6.0

+The following changes were part of the Pixi 1.6.0 release:

+### New features

+* Big graphics update!
+* Complex polys now supported in Pixi in webGL.
+* Nested masking and complex poly masking supported in webGL.
+* quadraticCurveTo added to PIXI.Graphics.
+* bezierCurveTo added to PIXI.Graphics.
+* arcTo added to PIXI.Graphics.
+* arc added to PIXI.Graphics.
+* drawPath added to PIXI.Graphics.
+* roundedRectangle added to PIXI.Graphics.
+* PIXI.Strip and PIXI.Rope added to library along with a new example.
+* addChild / addChildAt functions now return the child.
+* Add scaleMode params to PIXI.FilterTexture and PIXI.RenderTexture.
+* fromFrames and fromImages static helper methods added to PIXI.MovieClip.
+* updateSourceImage added to PIXI.BaseTexture.
+* Added multitouch support.
+* new valid property added to PIXI.Texture.
+* Option to control premultiplied alpha on textures.
+* Pixi logs current version in the console.
+* webp image support.
+* clear function added to PIXI.RenderTexture

+### Bug Fixes

+* Fix to roundPixels property in PIXI.CanvasRenderer.
+* Fixed interactive bug when mousemove being called on removed objects.
+* Fix bug touch move event handling.
+* Various CocoonJS Fixs.
+* Masks now work when used in PIXI.RenderTextures / cacheAsBitmap and PIXI.Filters.
+* Fixed bug where stroked PIXI.Text sometimes got clipped.
+* Removed the trailing whitespace when wordwrapping a PIXI.Text.
+* Fixed texture loading on IE11.
+* Fixed Data URI loading.
+* Fixed issue so now loader only uses XDomainRequest in IE, if a crossorigin request is needed.
+* Fixed issue where alpha not being respected if cacheAsBitmap is true
+* Fixed PIXI.RendeTexture resize bug.
+* Fixed PIXI.TilingSprite not render children on canvas.
+* Fixes issue where if both mask and filter are applied to one object the object did not render.
+* If the texture is destroyed, it should be removed from PIXI.TextureCache too.
+* PIXI.Graphics blendMode property now works in webGL.
+* Trimmed sprites now behave the same as non trimmed sprites.

+### Misc

+* Doc tweaks / typo corrections.
+* Added Spine license to src.
+* Removed this.local in InteractionData.
+* Shader manager Simplified.
+* Sprite._renderCanvas streamlined and optimized.
+* WebGL drawCalls optimized.

 ### Migration Guide